maxtong9/epiq_solutions_challenge/README.md

 ## Repository Overview
 Inside the epiq_solutions_challenge directory you'll find:
 * platform_temperature_monitor/ Contains source code for the PTM library
-* tmp125_driver/ Contains source code for the TMP125 software driver
+* tmp125_driver/ Contains source code for the TMP125 software driver along with the SPI Interface
 * test/ Contains unit tests for both of the libraries (Easier to compile them together for this challenge)
 * examples/ Contains the main demo or application scripts that showcase both libraries
 * build/ (After building) contains build/bin and build/lib, which hold our build artifacts